voiceittech/VoiceIt2-React-Native-Demo/README.md

-# Voiceit API 2.0 React Native Demo and Module
+# Beta - Voiceit API 2.0 React Native Demo and Module

 This react-native module uses our Android and iOS SDKs to provide voice, video, and face enrollment/verification/identification functionality that can be easily implemented in React Native projects.
 Please look at the <a href="https://github.com/voiceittech/VoiceItApi2AndroidSDK">Android</a> and <a href="https://github.com/voiceittech/VoiceItApi2AndroidSDK">iOS</a> SDKs for further information.